 We choose our camel man based on his big smile, but mainly because he has the Arabic version of my name.

-Majoob then puts us on the back of two camels one called Sultan and the other I am not sure of as every time I ask Majoob its name he replies with a deep throaty
+Majoob then puts us on the back of two camels one called Sultan and the other I am not sure of as every time I ask Majoob its name he replies with a deep throaty noise that I

 Visit the tanneries in the morning for the best colours

-noise that I can’t decipher - so let’s just call him hungry.
+can’t decipher - so let’s just call him hungry.

 We walk along the beach, across a pretty treacherous river, past a castle made of sand, over some sand dunes, past some ancient ruins before passing through a building site that apparently (and I am guessing in about 300 years) will become a luxury resort and golf course.
 We eventually, after what seems like hours, make it back to the beach and it’s only at this point, after my inner thighs ache so much that they start to spasm that Majoob tells me it’s OK to ride side saddle for the last 100m (I am still bow legged writing this).
 But it was worth it just to see Carla bonding with yet another large, smelly and slightly disobedient animal.

 As already mentioned Essaouira has some great restaurants and we decide we will try 4 different places revisiting our favourite on the last night.
 The winning restaurant is found on the fourth night, called Elizir its run by a local guy who loves his food and spent some time in Italy.
-Its a really funky place, almost like eating in a Camden retro furniture shop and the Sea
+Its a really funky place, almost like eating in a Camden retro furniture shop and the Sea Bass is quite

 The newly weds